Wondering how to write a sales email that converts?

 - Color choice: Human brain reacts differently to different colors.
 Use this strategy while designing the color scheme of your email (creative, CTAs, etc.).
 For example, red depicts alertness.

-- Social Proof: People are more likely to buy things that have been purchased by others.
-Use this tactic by mentioning customer reviews and success stories.
+- Social Proof: People are more likely to buy things that others have purchased.
+Use this tactic by mentioning customer reviews and success stories when you write sales emails to new customers.

 - Use of emojis: Emojis depict emotions or gestures instantly.
 Use emojis that lead the reader’s gaze towards the CTA. 👇